Banksy’s originals, or unique studio pieces, can be categorised in many ways; this is one way of looking at it:

 - Corrupted oils

-- Mixed technique on board or woodpanel
+- Mixed technique on metal, board or wood panel

 - Sculptures